by Chris Woodford. Last updated: November 4, 2023.

 All drawings of original patents have been reproduced from the US Patent and Trademark Office database (and generally downloaded via Google Patents).
 Unless otherwise noted, patent drawings are believed to be in the public domain per the USPTO's Editorial Standards guidelines, which state that (subject to limited exceptions) "the text and drawings of a patent are typically not subject to copyright restrictions."

 Other images are copyright their creators and are always used by permission or under a particular Creative Commons licence, as noted in the image caption.

 If you are the manufacturer of a product and you'd prefer it not to be featured in one of our photos, please contact me.

 It is our policy always to respect the right to privacy of people shown in photographs, so faces and heads are either cropped out of pictures, pixelated, blurred, or otherwise disguised.

-It is our policy to acknowledge trademarks and registered trademarks.
-Where a trademark is used in an article, we indicate this with a ® or ™ symbol (on first occurrence) and note the ownership of the trademark just below the copyright notice at the bottom of the page.
-If we have used a trademark incorrectly, please let us know and we will be happy to make corrections at the earliest opportunity (generally the same day).
+It is our policy to credit inventors for their creative work by acknowledging trademarks and registered trademarks wherever possible.
+Where a trademark is used in an article, we have tried to indicate this with a ® or ™ symbol (on first occurrence) and note the ownership of the trademark just below the copyright notice at the bottom of the page.
+If we have used a trademark incorrectly, please let us know and we will be delighted to make corrections at the earliest opportunity (generally the same day).